coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 ### Construction & Setup
 First, place a full block Wired Modem between between the input and output.
 Unlike the [Hello World](https://github.com/coolbot100s/Modded_MC_Programming/tree/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B01%5D%20Computing/%7B01%7D%20HelloWorld) tests, we need to use a modem to interact with inventory peripherals.
-Now, right click the modem, it will list the names of peripherals connected to it, using the test setupthis will be something like `"storagedrawers:standard_drawers_1_#"`, make sure you copy these and keep them on a notepad, you'll need these to define the peripherals in your script.
+Now, right-click the modem and it will list the names of peripherals connected to it, using the test setup this will be something like `"storagedrawers:standard_drawers_1_#"`, make sure you copy these and keep them on a notepad, you'll need these to define the peripherals in your script.
 Now you can place the computer on top, and import your script.
 Note that for this, and all future tests I'll be using an Advanced Computer (turtle, pocket computer, ect.), and this will be reflected in the cost calculations.
-In most cases a regular Computer will suffice, but the Advanced Computer is much more convenient and reccomended.
+In most cases, a regular Computer will suffice, but the Advanced Computer is much more convenient and recommended.

 #### Cost
 |Item|Count|